Swiss Re Modern Slavery Act Transparency Statement

 Our clients and business transactions

-Our Sustainability Risk Framework specifies criteria that may lead us to exclude a company from our re/insurance transactions or investments.
+Our Sustainable Business Risk Framework specifies criteria that may lead us to exclude a company from our re/insurance transactions or investments.
 These criteria include human rights violations, forced labour and slavery.
-All relevant employees have access to a Sensitive Business Risk Assessment Tool which analyses business transactions in respect of the Sustainability Risk Framework criteria.
+All relevant employees have access to a Sustainable Business Risk Assessment Tool which analyses business transactions in respect of the Sustainable Business Risk Framework criteria.
 The tool cross-references the supplied information against internal risk registers and external data sources to calculate a sensitivity rating, and to supply a recommendation to either abstain from the transaction, refer the transaction for further analysis or mitigation, or proceed.
-Swiss Re also excludes certain countries from its business that have particularly poor human rights records.
-We review and update this list annually based on independent human rights assessments.
+Swiss Re also excludes sensitive industries in countries with particularly poor human rights records.
+We review and update this list of sensitive industry and country combinations annually.

 Our investments and acquisitions

-Swiss Re invests its assets responsibly via a controlled and structured investment process, integrating environmental, social and governance (ESG) criteria across the entire portfolio.
-As part of that, we consider higher ESG rated companies for our listed equity and corporate bond investments.
-Furthermore, we apply the principles of the Sustainability Risk Framework to all our investments, which may lead to the exclusion of a company or a country from Swiss Re's investment scope.
+Swiss Re invests its assets responsibly via a controlled and structured investment process, integrating ESG criteria across the entire portfolio.
+As part of that, we consider better ESG rated companies for our listed equity and corporate bond investments.
+Furthermore, we apply the principles of the Sustainable Business Risk Framework to all our investments, which may lead to the exclusion of a company or a country from Swiss Re's investment scope.

-All of our investments by acquisition include due diligence conducted in accordance with our Code of Conduct, including pre-transaction screening, integrity checks by external advisers and legal due diligence in order to identify and assess ESG, legal and regulatory risks.
-At more advanced stages of the due diligence process, our investment teams work with Group Risk Management and Compliance functions to perform sensitive business risk, political risk and compliance assessments.
+All of our investments by acquisition include due diligence conducted in accordance with our Code of Conduct.
+These include pre-transaction screening and legal due diligence and, as required, integrity checks by external advisers, in order to identify and assess ESG, legal and regulatory risks.
+At more advanced stages of the due diligence process, our investment teams work with Group Risk Management and Compliance functions to perform sustainable business risk, political risk and compliance assessments.

-An aspect specifically relevant to financial service providers in the context of human trafficking is the link to money laundering, which is often associated with organised crimes that generate profits in cash such as people trafficking.
-Swiss Re has developed a Global Anti-Money Laundering Programme to ensure compliance with Anti-Money Laundering and Counter-Terrorist Financing (AML) laws.
-The Programme includes risk-based counterparty due diligence and screening, risk-based transaction monitoring, screening against AML watchlists, mandatory AML training for all employees, designated group and regional money laundering reporting officers, a requirement for all employees to report illegal, suspicious or unusual activity to their money laundering reporting officer, reporting of AML and terrorist financing suspicions to relevant authorities, internal and independent reviews and audits to test the design and effectiveness of our AML framework, and a whistleblowing hotline for anonymous reporting.
+An aspect specifically relevant to financial service providers in the context of human trafficking is the link to money laundering.
+Organised crime activities such as human trafficking often generate revenues in cash with the aim of placement into the financial system.
+In order to prevent our organization from being misused for money laundering purposes, Swiss has a robust Global Anti-Money Laundering Programme in place to ensure compliance with Anti-Money Laundering and Counter-Terrorist Financing (AML) laws.
+The Programme includes risk-based counterparty due diligence and screening against dedicated AML watchlists (for both sourcing and re/insurance counterparties), risk-based transaction monitoring, mandatory AML training for all employees, designated group and regional money laundering reporting officers, a requirement for all employees to report illegal, suspicious or unusual activity to their money laundering reporting officer, reporting of AML and terrorist financing suspicions to relevant authorities, internal and independent reviews and audits to test the design and effectiveness of our AML framework, and a whistleblowing hotline for anonymous reporting.
 Swiss Re also adheres to the Recommendations of the Financial Action Taskforce, the leading international organization in the fight against money laundering and terrorist financing.